mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 ### 2c - Creating notes

-You can add a new note to capture feedback from a customer call.
+You can add a new note to capture feedback.
 This is used to help identify customer problems, wants/needs, feature shortcomings, and any other areas for improvement that stem from interacting with customers.
-Essentially, think of this as a place to communicate the most important takeaways from customer calls that the Product team can help you with.
+Essentially, think of this as a place to communicate the most important takeaways from customers that the Product team can help you with.

+Notes from customer calls should be filed in [Salesforce](https://docs.google.com/document/u/1/d/1Ilm0t8AUtjtOociqUYuLluuT4lxcDijaiIrZ8wcamJE/edit?ts=5e6f6c50).
+This automatically pushes the customer call notes into the Mattermost “Customer Feedback” channel for visibility, and also to Productboard so it can be processed by PMs.

 Important points about notes:

 * Notes are specific to a customer/prospect.
 * Notes can include multiple requests (PMs can apply multiple elements from the note to different features if necessary).
 * If you are not sure if the request or feedback should apply to an existing feature, you can simply capture the feedback as a note, assign it to the PM overseeing that area, or leave it unassigned.

+When filing a note in Productboard:
+1. Add the customer name
+2. Add as much detail about the request and/or feedback as possible.
+Sample questions to answer:
+  - What problem are they trying to solve?
+What is their specific use case?
+  - How are they solving the problem right now?
+How is the current solution working or not working for them?
+  - How is this problem affecting their business and users?
+  - What is the priority for them to get it fixed?
+Is the solution a blocker, a must-have, or a nice to have?
+3. Add a title to the note that summarizes the problem, not the solution.

 ### 2d - Adding insights directly to an existing feature